MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/install/Installing-the-Windows-PowerShell-2.0-Engine.md

 Microsoft .NET Framework 4.
 Such cases are expected to be rare.

-The Windows PowerShell 2.0 Engine is an optional feature of Windows Server 2012 R2, Windows 8.1, Windows® 8 and Windows Server® 2012.
+The Windows PowerShell 2.0 Engine is an optional feature of Windows Server 2012 R2, Windows 8.1, Windows&reg; 8 and Windows Server&reg; 2012.
 On earlier versions of Windows, when you install Windows Management Framework 3.0, the Windows PowerShell 3.0 installation completely replaces the Windows PowerShell 2.0 installation in the Windows PowerShell installation directory.
 However, the Windows PowerShell 2.0 Engine is retained.